manouslinard/python_orcl_db/README.md

 ### Prerequisites:

+Install [oracle instant client](https://www.oracle.com/database/technologies/instant-client/downloads.html).
+Here is a helpful [tutorial](https://www.youtube.com/watch?v=v0TkfVFGO5c) (for windows) to do so.

+---

+### Configuration:

+In config.py file, you can change the following:

 - Change the path of your instant client directly in the config.py script so the instant client will be configured correctly (see at the top of script).

-- Install [oracle instant client](https://www.oracle.com/database/technologies/instant-client/downloads.html).
-Here is a helpful [tutorial](https://www.youtube.com/watch?v=v0TkfVFGO5c) (for windows) to do so.
+- Enter your credentials (username + password to database).

+- Date format: put the format that you want to save in database.

 ---